Tortar/ML_project/README.md

     res = model_inference("CNN", test_data)
     print(res)

-    # visualizations
+    # visualizations of the

     plot_accuracy_plots("ResNet")
     uncertainty_hist_and_worst_img()
 ```

-Some parts are actually commented in the actual file because they require a lot of
+Some parts are commented in the actual file because they require a lot of
 time to execute, in particular the `grid_scan_loop()` function requires days to finish
 (but if restarted it will resume from the point it stopped).